LEDThereBeLight/intuitive-coding/_posts/2015-02-05-refactoring.md

 There are a few main things we look for when refactoring, roughly in order of importance:

-  1. **Complex code.** "Complex" literally means "built from many interconnected parts".
-We should try to think of our code as built from Legos that can be mixed and matched.
-Elm helps us out with this naturally.
+  1. **Making code less complex.** "Complex" literally means "built from many interconnected parts".
+We should try to think of our code as built from many small, independent pieces, rather than pieces that all depend on one another.
   2. **Hard to read code**, like unhelpful variable names.
 We should be able to read our code without having to constantly look up the definitions of functions.
   3. **Horribly inefficient code**, though this takes some practice to be able to spot.
 It's better to have poor performance than to waste time optimizing something that doesn't need to be optimized.
   4. **Repetition**.
 Finding repetition means we should *consider* replacing it with a function, since it sets someone up to forget changing one of the occurrences if they want to modify our code in the future.